wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 ## Power Up to GUI in SD card

-If you insert a stock Raspbian Jesse image into the Pi and powered it up, it would by default display a GUI, and have no WiFi connection.
+If you insert a stock Raspbian image into the Pi and powered it up, it would by default display a GUI, and have no WiFi connection.

    Based on <a target="_blank" href="https://www.raspberrypi.org/documentation/installation/installing-images/mac.md">this</a>.